What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 Okay, we didn’t love watching Lucifer but we know many people do!
 After Fox canceled the show after 3 seasons, Netflix picked it up for a fourth, fifth and sixth season.
 The sixth season will be its last.

 Lucifer Morningstar, played by Tom Hellis, is The Lord of Hell.
-Lucifer is bisexual and he has a companion who’s queer too.
+Lucifer is bi, and he has a companion who’s queer too.
 The Lord of Hell gets bored in hell and decides to take a trip to earth!
 Why not go on a holiday to ‘the City of Angels’, Los Angeles?
 He becomes the owner of a nightclub and everything goes well until a beautiful woman dies.

 The show also includes a powerful transgender storyline in S2E6 (played by a trans actress) and in the same season our main character Annalise Keating – Emmy-nominated Viola Davis – turns out to be queer (no labels defined)!
 In season 4 there’s another queer woman of color introduced, Tegan Price (played by Afro-Latinx Amirah Vann).